How Well Do You Know The FAFSA?

 Q7.
 After you file the FAFSA, what is the name of the document you get afterwards?

 A7.
-After you file a FAFSA, the student will be emailed a Student Aid Report (SAR), which includes a summary of the answers supplied on the FAFSA and your Expected Family Contribution (EFC).
+After you file a FAFSA, the student will be emailed a FAFSA Submission Summary (FSS), which includes a summary of the answers supplied on the FAFSA and your Student Aid Index (SAI).

 Q8.
 When does the FAFSA open?